suyu-emu/website/README.md

 # Suyu website

-This project contains the source code for the Suyu website, found at [suyu.dev](https://suyu.dev)
+This project contains the source code for the old Suyu website, formerly found at [suyu.dev](https://suyu.dev)

 ## Developing